jim-easterbrook/Photini/src/doc/other/installation.rst

 Upgrading all-in-one installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Before upgrading Photini you should check the `change log <https://github.com/jim-easterbrook/Photini/blob/master/CHANGELOG.txt>`_ to see if a new installer has been released since you last downloaded it.
-The Windows installer adds an "upgrade Photini" command to the start menu.
+If it hasn't, then you can use the "upgrade Photini" command in the start menu.
 This needs to be run as administrator.
 Click on the "Start" icon, then select "All Programs", then "Photini", then right-click on "upgrade Photini" and choose "Run as administrator" from the context menu.

-Alternatively, you can use the "Programs and Features" control panel item to uninstall Photini before running the installer again to install the latest version.
+If there is a new installer available then you should download it and use it to create a fresh installation, after using the "Programs and Features" control panel item to uninstall the old version of Photini.

 Verifying the Windows installer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^